-Bruce joined the Miles team in 2015 after decades of a career in Human Resources and Operations Management.
 It was after serving the Worcester B’nai Brith Cemetery, first as a board member and eventually as its Executive Director, that Bruce began considering a full-time career in Funeral Service.
+He joined the Miles team in 2015 after a long career in Human Resources and Operations Management.

-Bruce is a member of Congregation Beth Israel in Worcester and is honored to be serving on its Board of Directors.
-Bruce is also a long-time member of Temple Emanuel Sinai in Worcester and is proud to have served on the boards of both of its predecessors, Temple Emanuel and Temple Sinai.
-Bruce currently serves on the Board of Directors of the Jewish Healthcare Center and Eisenberg Assisted Living Residence and recently joined the Advisory Committee of the Worcester Jewish Cemetery Improvement Association of the Jewish Federation of Central Massachusetts.
+Bruce is a member of Congregation Beth Israel in Worcester and serves on its Board of Directors.
+He is also a long-time member of Temple Emanuel Sinai in Worcester, having served on the boards of both of its predecessors, Temple Emanuel and Temple Sinai.
+He serves on the Executive Committee of the Board of Directors of the Jewish Healthcare Center and Eisenberg Assisted Living Residence, as well as the Advisory Committee of the Worcester Jewish Cemetery Improvement Association of the Jewish Federation of Central Massachusetts.

-Bruce is a graduate of American Academy McAllister Institute where he attained his degree in Funeral Service.
-Previously, Bruce attended Clark University, majoring in American Politics.
-In his spare time, Bruce is an accomplished weekly Challah baker and a passionate event photographer for several Jewish Community organizations.
-Bruce resides in Worcester with his wife, Ellen, son, Danny and canine companion, Jasper who is part Jack Russell Terrier and part kangaroo.
+Bruce received a degree in funeral service at the American Academy McAllister Institute.
+Previously, he attended Clark University, majoring in American Politics.
+Bruce is an accomplished weekly Challah baker and a passionate event photographer for several Jewish community organizations.
+He resides in Worcester with his wife, Ellen, son, Danny and canine companion, Jasper who is part Jack Russell Terrier and part kangaroo.